What Are The Safest Breast Implants?

 You’ll probably notice a saline implant rupture immediately because the breast will deflate.
 Fortunately, saline is sterile, and your body will easily absorb it.
 You’ll probably need surgery to take out the silicone shell.

-During this surgery, your surgeon can put in a new implant.
+During this surgery, your surgeon can put in a new breast implant.

 Silicone

-Silicone ruptures are tougher to detect, and the silicone can get stuck in the fibrous capsule that forms around your implant after surgery.
+A ruptured silicone implant is tougher to detect, and the silicone can get stuck in the fibrous capsule that forms in breast tissue around your implant after surgery.
 This is called a silent leak, but you could feel a slight change in the breast feel or size.

-If the implant is left alone, leaking silicone can cause pain or changes to the breast shape.
+If the implant is left alone, the leaking silicone gel breast implants can cause pain or changes to the breast shape.
 You’ll need revision surgery to replace the implant.
 Or, you can have the implant removed and return your breasts to their normal size.
 Some people as they get older, choose to have their implants removed and have a breast reduction.

-Breast implants last about 15 years before there is a significant chance of rupture.
+Breast implants last about 15 years before there is a significant chance of rupture.what are the safest breast implants

 Overall, remember that neither saline nor silicone implants is guaranteed to last for life.
 About 20% of patients need to have their implants replaced after eight or 10 years.
 This could be due to ruptures or aesthetic reasons.
 Usually, removal surgery isn’t covered by health insurance.